Mulalanka

 Mulalanka is a small village in the Kalidindi Mandal of Krishna District in Andhra Pradesh, India.
 Its name used to be Mulaupparagudam.
 It comes under the Kaikaluru assembly constituency and Eluru Parliamentary constituency.
-The people in mulalanka main occupation is fish and frawn culture.
+The people in mulalanka main occupation is fish and Prawn culture.
 It was located in a corner to the krishna district, so the fresh water is very rare to use for farming purpose.
 So they mainly depends upon the salt water and this village is very famous for there aqua culture and export to various parts of country.